 Lilac-ash borer, which flies from April through June, is the number one problem-borer of ash.
-Small trees seem to be most susceptible, along with under-watered and trunk-damaged trees.
-It's also likely that trees in poor condition have less capacity to recover from borer attack.
+Stressed ash trees are the most susceptible to damage from this pest.
+Stressors include improper siting, under- and over-watered trees, recent transplants and trunk damage.
+Trees in poor condition have less capacity to fight off borers and recover from attack.

-Another way to help prevent damage is to maintain a tree's vigor through consistent, year-round watering and to avoid bark injury.
+The best way to prevent or reduce borer damage is to maintain a tree's vigor through consistent, year-round watering and to avoid bark injury.

 For more information, see the following Colorado State University Extension fact sheet(s).